-SEMINAR
+ED 460 SEMINAR

 Topics and credits to be determined and approved by the School of Education.
-Teaching art and design to children in pre- kindergarten through grade 8.
+Teaching art and design to children in pre-kindergarten through grade 8.
 See ART 466.
 Prerequisites: Admission to Teacher Education and student teaching or consent of Art and Education Departments.

-ESL METHODS & ASSESSMENT
+ED 461 ESL METHODS & ASSESSMENT

 Explores areas of practice that have a bearing on curriculum and instruction, assessment, and materials and leads students to develop their own curriculum design projects.
 Considers issues in language assessment including reliability, validity, test bias and standardization and explores alternative authentic evaluation practices.
 Includes a Practicum Experience.
-Pre-requisite: ED 260 & ED 262.
+Prerequisite: ED 260 & ED 262.
 (ESL Teacher Standards 2, 3, 4)

-ESL STUDENT TEACHING
+ED 472 ESL STUDENT TEACHING

 Provides students with an opportunity for supervised teaching experience in an ESL setting.
-Pre-requisite: admission into Licensure
+Prerequisite: admission into Licensure

-BILINGUAL METHODS & ASSESSMENTS
+ED 473 BILINGUAL METHODS & ASSESSMENTS

 Explores areas of practice that have a bearing on biliteracy development, bilingual instruction, assessment, and materials and leads students to develop their own curriculum design projects.
 Considers issues in multi language assessment including reliability, validity, test bias, and standardization and explores alternative authentic evaluation procedures.
 Includes a practicum experience.
-Pre-requisite ED 260 and 262
+Prerequisites: ED 260 and 262.

-BILINGUAL STUDENT TEACHING
+ED 474 BILINGUAL STUDENT TEACHING

 Provides students with an opportunity for supervised teaching experience in a bilingual setting.
-Pre-requisite: admission into Licensure
+Prerequisite: admission into Licensure.

-ED 475 3

-CHILD LIFE INTERNSHIP
+ED 475 3 CHILD LIFE INTERNSHIP